Porcelain Veneers / Dental veneers

 The reasons we do not use such a product as Lumineers routinely are listed below.
 Den-Mat is a reputable company and they disagree with much of the material in this article.
 You are welcome to visit their website.
 But we are entitled to our opinion based upon the experience of placing several thousand veneers and hundreds of hours of continuing education from such prestigious institutions as the Las Vegas Institute and many top clinicians such as Dr. Bill Dorfman of the television show Extreme Makeover.
 Visit independent websites such as mynewsmile.com for additional insight.

 First of all we are very conservative with tooth structure.
 We remove as little as possible to accomplish our goal - a terrific smile.
 Lumineers claim to be only .3mm thick.
 The latest material from Empress- Esthetic is typically .5mm thick.
 So the difference is not as dramatic as advertised.

 The majority of cases we design would be significantly compromised without some tooth preparation.
 Unless the teeth set inward no matter how thin the Lumineer will feel bulky without some preparation.

 Most cases we see have some protruding or rotated teeth where preparation is necessary to correct.
 Color control becomes more difficult when the veneer is too thin.
 Hue, chroma, translucency, color depth, brightness, and surface texture all need to be just right for a beautiful smile.
 Masking discolored teeth to look natural requires sufficient thickness of restoration to not look opaque and fake.
 Not removing old restorations can lead to future problems of color change and decay.

-For more information on dental veneers, porcelain veneers, or Lumineers in the Glendale and Phoenix, Arizona areas contact Dr. Donald Wilcox at Desert Smiles.
+For more information on Glendale dental veneers, porcelain veneers, or Lumineers please contact Dr. Donald Wilcox at Desert Smiles.
 Free cosmetic dentistry consultations are available for new patients!

 Durathin Veneers Before